-Title: Unlocking your Future in AI Approach: Team Discussion, Web search Approach.
-Team Discussion, Web search Summary: This lesson explores the glob al demand for Artificial Intelligence (AI) professionals, highlighting the diverse care eer opportunities available across various industries.
+Title: Unlocking your Future in AI Approach: Team Discussion, Web search Summary: This lesson explores the glob al demand for Artificial Intelligence (AI) professionals, highlighting the diverse care eer opportunities available across various industries.
 It discusses common job roles in AI, essential skills and tools for prospective AI careers, and opportunities for AI profes sionals in different sectors.
 Additionally, it provides a curated list of resources for indivi iduals interested in exploring AI further and staying updated with the latest developments s in the field.
 Learning Objectives: 1.
 Understand the increasing demand for i AI professionals in today's global market.
-2. Identify common job roles in the field o f Artificial Intelligence and their respective responsibilities. - 3.
-Recognize the essential skills and tools required for a successful career in AI.
-4. Explore the diverse opportunities for AI - 5.
-Discover curated resources for further l AI.
+2. Identify common job roles in the field o f Artificial Intelligence and their respective responsibilities.
+3. Recognize the essential skills and tools required for a successful career in AI.
+4. Explore the diverse opportunities for AI professionals across various industries.
+5. Discover curated resources for further l earning and staying updated in the field of AI.
 Key Concepts: 1.
 The Global Demand 2.
 Some Common Job Roles In AI 3.
 Essential Skills and Tools for Prospectiv e AI Careers 4.
-Opportunities in AI Across Various Indu stries Learning Outcomes: Students will be able to: 1.
-Articulate the demand for AI profession als and the diverse career opportunities available in the field.
-2. Identify the requisite skills and tools ne eded to pursue a career in Artificial Intelligence.
+Opportunities in AI Across Various Indu stries Learning Outcomes: Students will be able to: Articulate the demand for AI profession available in the field. als and the diverse career opportunities Identify the requisite skills and tools ne eded to pursue a career in Artificial Intelligence.
 3. Understand the potential roles and resp oonsibilities of AI professionals across different industries.
 4. Explore resources for further learning a nd skill development in the field of AI.
 5. Evaluate their own interests and skills t o determine potential pathways for a career in AI.
 Pre-Requisites: Basic understanding of Artificial Intelligence concepts and applications, familiarity with programming languages such as Python, and interest in exploring career opportunities in the field of Artificial Intelligence.